CoderDojoMcDonough/coderdojomcdonough.github.io/resources/sonicpi/index.md

 Students should be comfortable with typing - either touch typing or hunt-and-peck typing is fine.
 Sites such as typing.com and keybr.com are great free online resources that teach typing skills.

-Download and install Sonic Pi, then work through the built-in tutorial chapters 1 through 10:
+Download and install Sonic Pi, then work through the built-in tutorial:
 <http://sonic-pi.net/>

 Watch the Intro to Synthesis tutorial videos from Reverb: